leonism/Breast-Cancer/README.md

 Alright, time to chill and tidy up our dataset!
 Now that we've wrapped up the early analysis phase, it's onto the next groove: cleaning up our data.
 Picture this: your data rolls in with all sorts of shapes and sizes, like records in a crate waiting to be sorted.
 But the real magic happens when we polish it up, turning it into the complete and comprehensive masterpiece we need.

 Sure, it's like sifting through a crate of vinyl, each record with its own scratches and dust.
 But trust me, the best jams come from the cleanest cuts.
 By whipping our dataset into shape, were setting the stage for some serious feature engineering and analysis down the line.
 So, grab your data mop and broom, because were about to sweep away the dust and uncover the smooth grooves beneath.
-Lets get cleaning! 🎶✨
+Let's get cleaning! 🎶✨

 ## Missing Records